scrum-1/horosim/README.md

 # README #

-This code simulates a line following robot controlled by an Arduino and connected as specified in the schematics document.
-The simulator used is Vrep and it should be installed in your computer.
+This code simulates mechanisms controlled by an Arduino and several standard electronic components.
+The simulator used is CoppeliaSim (which was known as Vrep before) and it should be installed in your computer.
 You can use the Arduino IDE to compile the code, but the generated program needs to be run from the terminal, see instructions bellow.
 Please, be aware that this program can have bugs.
 I programmed it fast as it is available for How To Make (Almost) Anything students.
 If you find a bug or something is not well modeled, please, fill a bug report or send me an email.

-### Hardware ###

-The robot is a line following robot with two DC motors with wheels (left and right), which are connected to the base of the robot.
-The base contains two infrared sensors facing towards the ground that detect a black line on the floor.
-In addition, there is a IR sensor facing forwards that can be used to detect a can.
-A gripper at the front can grasp the can of the circuit.
-This gripper is controlled by a servomotor.

-### Electronics ###

-The robot contains a breadboard with two transistors to control the two DC motors.
-The 3 IR sensors are digital.
-The schematics of these devices and the Arduino are in the schematics folder ([here](schematics/schematic_line_following_robot.pdf)).
-Please, check them to know which pins of the Arduino you should use.
-Or use this information:

-* MOTOR_RIGHT_PIN 11
-* MOTOR_LEFT_PIN 10
-* SENSOR_LEFT_PIN 9
-* SENSOR_RIGHT_PIN 8
+__Note: In this document, Vrep and CoppeliaSim are used interchangeably.
+I hope to update this documentation and remove all references to Vrep soon.__

+## Features ##

+The simulator is able to handle most common types of motors, sensors and standard electronic devices.

+Motors:

+* DC Motors with transistors
+* DC Motors with motor controllers (H-bridges) like the L298N
+* Stepper motors with STEP/DIR interfaces

+Sensors:

+* Proximity sensors like ultrasounds or Infrareds
+* Infrareds used as vision sensors to detect colors

+Devices for user interfaces
-* SENSOR_FRONT_PIN 7
+* LEDs
-* SERVO_PIN 3
+* Potentiometers
+* Buttons (push button and toggle buttons) (momentary or matching)

+TODO:

+* Potentiometers for joint feedback

-### Software ###
+## Software ##

-You are programming an Arduino Uno.
-I only ported a very small set of functions that you can use.
+You can control your device by writing code for an Arduino board.
+Currently, only the Arduino Uno is supported.
+You can program and compile your code from the Arduino IDE.
+I ported the most common functions.
 These functions are listed below:

 Time: